 More Los Angeles Theatre pages: vintage exterior views | recent exterior views | entrance | grand lobby | main floor inner lobby | lobby - 1st balcony level | basement - intermediate lounge | basement - main lounge | ladies room and nursery | men's room | vintage auditorium views | recent auditorium views | stage | booth | retail and support spaces |

 Opened: January 30, 1931 with the premiere of Chaplin's "City Lights."
 Chaplin wasn't too happy when the film stopped in the middle so management could extol the virtues of the new theatre.
-The Los Angeles is owned and managed by Broadway Theatre Group -- Ed Baney, General Manager.
+The Los Angeles is owned and managed by Broadway Theatre Group with Jason Rodriguez as General Manager.
 Photo: Bill Counter - 2018

 Construction time was about six months.
-In 1927 Lee had designed the Tower Theatre at 8th and Broadway for Gumbiner.
 The associate architect was Samuel Tilden Norton, who was related to the Gumbiner family.
-Norton also designed the William Fox Building behind the theatre on Hill St. The property both the theatre and the Fox Building sat on was leased (and later owned) by William Fox.
+Norton also designed the William Fox Building behind the theatre on Hill St. The property both the theatre and the Fox Building sat on, although initially a lease, was later purchased by William Fox.
 It had previously had been owned by the Norton family.
 Hillsman Wright, of the Los Angeles Historic Theatre Foundation, notes that when the theatre was sold to the Delijani family in 1987 the Fox estate still owned the property.

 An article about the project appeared in the December 20, 1930 issue of Exhibitors Herald-World.
-Thanks to Bob Ristelhueber for finding it for a post on the SoCal Historic Atchitecture Facebook page.
+Thanks to Bob Ristelhueber for finding it for a post on the SoCal Historic Architecture Facebook page.